Female education: Violence against women

-Violence against women teachers became a political issue in Sweden during the period from 1900 to 1940.
-By 1900, 66 percent of Sweden’s teachers were women, many of whom worked in isolated rural areas, where they faced loneliness and the threat of male violence.
+Violence against women students became a political issue in Sweden during the period from 1900 to 1940.
+By 1900, 66 percent of Sweden's teachers were women, many of whom worked in isolated rural areas, where they faced loneliness and the threat of male violence.
 Politicians, teachers, and female authors debated a number of solutions to reduce these threats, such as providing the teachers with guard dogs, weapons, and telephones.

 In Pakistan, a negative relationship was found between the formal level of education a woman attains and the likelihood of violence against that woman (After, 2013).
 The researcher used snowball convenient sampling, a sampling method where participants are referred.
 Ethical and privacy issues made this the most convenient method.
 An informant played a major role in gathering information that was then cross-checked.
 The sample of victims of violence was made up of married women from ages 18–60 both from rural and urban communities.
 The study described different forms of physical violence that are already present and provided an idea of what women go through, even across communities (rural and urban).
 Education in this study was stressed to be the solution and a necessity in eliminating violence.
 A discussion of political and social barriers is needed.

 The relationship is a lot more complicated than it seems, women can be illiterate but still become empowered (Marrs Fuchsel, 2014).
 Immigrant Latina Women (ILW) were part of a qualitative study of 8 to 10 participant groups, at a time, and completed an 11-week program centered on self-esteem, domestic violence awareness, and healthy relationships.
 Immigrant Latina Women (ILW) is a highly affected group by domestic violence.
 Though this program took place outside of a traditional classroom, dialogue, critical thinking, and emotional well-being were stressed, areas that should be acquired while in school.
-Lastly, though many of the women were illiterate they were still able to come away with a stronger sense of control over their own lives, an important life skill.
+Lastly, though many of the women were illiterates they were still able to come away with a stronger sense of control over their own lives, an important life skill.

-Different countries experience various form of violence against women and girls, which in Nigeria, UNICEF noted 16 facts about such incidence.